 1 Chapter I. Topic: 1- 3.
 Chapter II.
 Topic: 1- 6.
-OIIK-7 to be able to use basic physicochemical, mathematical and other natural science concepts and methods in solving professional Knows: the main metabolic pathways of amino acids, proteins, carbohydrates, lipids, nucleotides, nucleic acids and the main disorders of their metabolism in the human body УО-1 ПР-4 Questions for the exam: 1-82. problems Able to: evaluate the information content of various biochemical parameters for blood and urine analysis under certain pathological conditions (diabetes, pathology of the liver, kidneys, heart) УО-1 ПР-4 Skilled: skills for solving biochemical and professional problems. ПР-6 Chapter II. ОПК-9 ability to assess Knows: the principles of biochemical analysis and clinical biochemical laboratory diagnosis of diseases УО-1 ПР-4 Questions for the exam: 83- 106 Topic: 1- 6.morphofunctional, physiological states and pathological processes in the human body to solve professional problems Able to: use measuring equipment for biochemical studies performing УО-1 ПР-4 Skilled: skills of making a preliminary diagnosis based on the results of patients laboratory examination ПР-6
+OПК-7 to be able to use basic physicochemical, mathematical and other natural science concepts and methods in solving professional Knows: the main metabolic pathways of amino acids, proteins, carbohydrates, lipids, nucleotides, nucleic acids and the main disorders of their metabolism in the human body УО-1 ПР-4 Questions for the exam: 1-82. problems Able to: evaluate the information content of various biochemical parameters for blood and urine analysis under certain pathological conditions (diabetes, pathology of the liver, kidneys, heart) УО-1 ПР-4 Skilled: skills for solving biochemical and professional problems. ПР-6 Chapter II. ОПК-9 ability to assess Knows: the principles of biochemical analysis and clinical biochemical laboratory diagnosis of diseases УО-1 ПР-4 Questions for the exam: 83- 106 Topic: 1- 6.morphofunctional, physiological states2Chapter III.
+Topic: 1-4.and pathological processes in the human body to solve professional problems physiological states and pathological processes in the Able to: use measuring equipment for biochemical studies performing УО-1 ПР-4 professional Skilled: skills of making a preliminary diagnosis based on the results of patients laboratory examination ПР-6